fulldecent/blog.phor.net/_posts/2021-05-08-multiqueue-data-structure.md

 old-link: https://fulldecent.blogspot.com/2021/05/multiqueue-data-structure.html
 ---

-A multiqueue is to a queue as a multisite is to a set.
+A multiqueue is to a queue as a multiset is to a set.
 This generic structure might be useful to some programmer somewhere and I haven't seen it in textbooks, so here is an example in Swift.

 ```swift
 // This implementation uses O(N) memory, O(1) enqueue and O(N) dequeue.